 The Stony Run Friends Meeting founded Broadmead as a way to serve the needs of older persons.
-It opened in 1979 as a private, not-for-profit, continuing care retirement community.
+It opened in 1979 as a private, not-for-profit, Life Plan Community.
 Broadmead continues to operate under the guidance and ownership of a Quaker-guided, not-for-profit corporation.

 The Quaker values – which speak to capacity for love, concern for one another, personal integrity, an appreciation for the simple things in life, and the belief that “There is that of God in everyone” – are still the cornerstone of this multi-denominational community.
 The name Broadmead comes from an historic Quaker site in